Angryginge

-Morgan Burtwistle (born 13 November 2001), better known as Angryginge, Angryginge13, or simply Ginge, is an English Twitch streamer and YouTuber who is primarily known for creating FIFA and football-related content.
-As of November 2025, he had amassed over 1.4 million followers on Twitch and 900,000 subscribers on YouTube.
-He was nominated for Best Sports Streamer at the 2024 Streamer Awards and has appeared as a contestant on the first season of Inside, a reality competition show.
-In 2025, he is taking part as a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!, whilst Burtwistle is also known for participating in several football charity matches, such as the Sidemen Charity Match and Soccer Aid.
+Morgan Sam Lee Burtwistle (born 13 November 2001), known professionally as Angryginge, (Note: Also known as Angryginge13 or simply Ginge.
+"Ginge" is a pejorative term in the United Kingdom for people with red hair.) is an English live streamer who is primarily known for creating FIFA and football-related content.
+As of February 2026, he has amassed over 1.5 million followers on Twitch and over 1 million subscribers on YouTube.

+Born and raised in Greater Manchester, Burtwistle began his Twitch career during the COVID-19 pandemic in 2020.
+He was nominated for "Best Sports Streamer" at the Streamer Awards in 2024 and 2025.
+He appeared as a contestant on the first season of Inside (2024), a reality competition show by the Sidemen.
+In 2025, he won the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+He is also known for participating in several charity football matches, including the Sidemen Charity Match and Soccer Aid.

 Early life

-Morgan Burtwistle was born on 13 November 2001 in Salford, Greater Manchester, England, and grew up in Eccles, living in a council estate.
+Morgan Sam Lee Burtwistle was born on 13 November 2001 in Salford, Greater Manchester, England.
+He and his sister were raised almost entirely by their single parent mother after their father left the family when Burtwistle was one year old.
+He grew up on a council estate in nearby Eccles.